VainF/Torch-Pruning/README.md

 # 1. Build dependency graph for a resnet18.
 This requires a dummy input for forwarding
 DG = tp.DependencyGraph().build_dependency(model, example_inputs=torch.randn(1,3,224,224))

-# 2. Get the group for pruning model.conv1 with the specified channel idxs
+# 2. To prune the output channels of model.conv1, we need to find the corresponding group with a pruning function and pruning indices.
 group = DG.get_pruning_group( model.conv1, tp.prune_conv_out_channels, idxs=[2, 6, 9] )

 # 3. Do the pruning